PlayStation Portal review: Cloud gaming arrives one year on

 PlayStation Portal verdict

-There’s still a lot to like about the PlayStation Portal.
+Still, there’s a lot to like about the PlayStation Portal.
 As strange as it looks, it feels really nice in your hands, while I appreciate the big screen and DualSense features that I’ve come to value so much on the PS5.
-I also love that I can keep playing my games while I stick the football on the TV, and I’ve enjoyed revisiting the likes of Astro’s Playroom and the Hitman trilogy on a handheld device.
-No doubt I’ll continue to discover more games that suit the Portal’s form factor as I use it more.
+I also love that I can keep playing my games while I have the football on the TV, and have done so quite a bit in the last 12 months.

 A lot of people will already have known if this device is for them before reading this review.
 If you’re on the fence, though, ask yourself the following questions.
-Do you use remote play enough to lay down the same amount of money you would if you were picking up a far more capable Nintendo Switch Lite?
+Do you use game streaming enough to lay down the same amount of money you would if you were picking up a far more capable Nintendo Switch Lite?
 If not, you’re better off just putting your phone into a Backbone One mobile controller.
-And if you are sold on the concept, do you trust your router to ensure you keep having fun?
+And if you are sold on streaming being the future, do you trust your router to ensure you keep having fun?

-If the answer is yes, the PlayStation Portal is the best and most convenient way to stream games from your PS5, no contest.
+If the answer is yes, the PlayStation Portal is the best and most convenient way to stream PS5 games from your console or the cloud, no contest.
 And if enough people buy one, perhaps Sony will finally give us the Vita 2 we deserve.

 Stuff Says…